awsaavedra/coding-practice/dTyped/python/fundamentals/general_concepts/README.md

   14. **Understanding memory**

       a.
-Contiguous in Memory vs. non-contiguous in memory (and which Data structures are what)
+Contiguous in Memory vs. non-contiguous in memory

+          -and which Data structures are what

+          -random access memory (RAM)

   15. **pointers and references**